 And actually making high stress hormones like adrenaline can make us overproduced.
 D H E a, which I talk about a lot because this acts the same way as testosterone.
 It gets in those oil glands, it causes acne, cystic acne.
 You know, it gets in the hair follicles.
 It causes the hair to fall out or fuzzy hair to turn into dark hair,

 facial hair.
 This is D H yeah.
 So you know, whether you have high testosterone or high DGA, it’s going to look the same.
 The pathways are different.
 So it could be because of high stress, you have the high DGA, it could be because of insulin resistance, you have high testosterone either way.
-It’s going to give you the same results of
+It’s going to give you the same results of not ideal.

 I, I don’t love what you said.
 I love the way you explained it.
-I Like to break it down so that you can really see, like what’s happening.
+I Like to break it down so that you can really see, like what’s happening. breaking down is one of the best in the industry.
+One might say, and I am the best at regurgitating.
+What regurgitate, regurgitate, what is up with my vocabulary today?

 It’s the couch were playing me the couch, everything.
 But yeah, I am a master Regurgitator of what Tallinn says.
 I agree.
 I don’t care.
 I’m going to say it the way I say it.
 And you’re the best.
 What was I saying?
 So sisters who slowly metabolized caffeine will have these problems, including blood sugar problems.
 So, you know,